jfet97/tc39-proposal-object-gather/README.md

 This is a proposal to allow gathering one ore more __specified__ arguments into one or more objects when a function is called.
 It's possible to gather some or all arguments into an array because there is no need to provide a key for each argument: array are objects that use numeric values as keys.
 To enable sort of object gather in parameters lists is mandatory to provide keys.

+## Proposal's details
-## Normal object gather
+### The object gather
-This syntax use the well know gather/rest operator `...` in conjunction with the block syntax `{}` cointaining a key list to directly create a non constant object (identifiers in a parameter list are never constant) that gather all the arguments present into the list.
+This syntax use the well know gather/rest operator `...` in conjunction with the block syntax `{}` cointaining a key list to directly create a non constant object (identifiers in a parameter list are never constant) that gather all the parameters present into the list.
 ```js
 function F(...obj{par1, par2}) {
   obj; // {par1: .., par2: ..}